 You may have noticed that September sounds like the Latin word for Seven.
 And you’d be perceptive — septem is the Latin word for seven, and this month used to be the seventh month of the ancient Roman calendar.
-This Latin numbering follows with the remaining months of the year, as I’ve highlighted below: eight/oct, nine/nov, ten/dec.
+This Latin numbering follows with the year’s remaining months, as I’ve highlighted below: eight/oct, nine/nov, ten/dec.

 Legend has it that this calendar was started by Romulus, the founder and first king of Rome, at around 753 BC.
 The months counted up as follows: